-Intializing a microservice from scratch transforms a microservice source code project into a kubernetes deployment in minutes.
-It builds the necessary Dockerfile and the Kubernetes artifacts based on the microservice profile.
+Initializing a microservice from scratch transforms a microservice source code project into a Kubernetes deployment using gopaddle command-line utility 'gpctl'. gopaddle builds the necessary Dockerfile and the Kubernetes artifacts based on the microservice profile.

 1. Register a Cloud Account which can be used to provision a Kubernetes Cluster and to register a Docker registry.

-5. Download and configure gopaddle command line utility by following the steps mentioned here;
+2. Download and configure gopaddle command-line utility by following the steps here.

 Initialize the microservice